sgavery/stack/NOTES.md

 ### Instructions

 Let us start with the following basic instructions.
-These are sufficient to build up all a complete set of procedures without too much fuss:
+These are sufficient to build up a complete set of procedures without too much fuss:
  - `nop`: do nothing
  - `drop`: discards top element of data stack